Your first appointment

 If you have no risk factors, your baby’s growth is assessed by measuring your abdomen.
 These measurements will begin to be plotted at you first appointment after 26 weeks.

-All measurements are plotted onto a customised growth chart.
+All measurements are plotted onto an electronic customised growth chart.
 The chart is calculated using your height, weight, ethnic origin and details about any previous babies you may have had.
-The chart shows your baby’s expected growth curve and as your baby grows, the measurements should be similar to the slope of the curves of the chart.
+The system will calculate your baby’s expected growth rate and indicate if further investigation or actions are required.

 Personalised care planning